scothar-vonage/call-custom-headers/README.md

 ## To Run the app

-From a terminal window and navigate to the project's home directory and run:
+Open a terminal window and navigate to the project's home directory and run:
 ```
 mvn compile exec:java
 ```